ngiesa/cdw_review/README.md

-# cdw_review
+# Challanges and Opportunities of Clinical Data Warehousing

-This is a supplementary file for the rapid review of CDW
+This repository provides an additional xlsx file listing references and analytical categories